I overcame size with mechanics (Edwin Moses)

-At the other extreme, we have the Samsung and Sony offerings with their state-of-the-art APS sensors.
-The NEX-7 clocks in at 24mp, the NX200 at 20mp.
-Both shoot as well as most crop sensor DSLRs in low light, plus have pixel counts that let you print large.
+At the other extreme, we have the Sony offerings with their state-of-the-art full frame sensors.
+The A7r models clock in at 36mp, the A7 at 24mp, the A7s at 12mp.
+All shoot as well as the best full frame DSLRs in low light, plus the first two have pixel counts that let you print large.

 But is that what you really need?
 Are you really shooting at ISO 3200 and above and are you really printing at 19" and above?
 Because if you aren't, some of the smaller sensor models in the mirrorless realm might work perfectly fine for you.

-Moreover, the m4/3 models already offer a lot of fast lens choice, and fast lenses are just as instrumental as sensor when tackling low light.
-Compare the 12mm f/2 on the Olympus Pens with the 16mm f/2.8 on the Sony NEX.
+Moreover, the m4/3 models offer a lot of fast lens choice, and fast lenses are just as instrumental as sensor when tackling low light.
+Compare the 12mm f/2 on the Olympus Pens with the 16mm f/2.8 on the Sony E-Mount.
 From an exposure standpoint, you're shooting a stop faster with the same angle of view, so if the Sony is at ISO 1600, the Pen is at ISO 800 with the same shutter speed.
 (Yes, I know there are still some other factors involved, but let's not get down in the weeds on a general introduction article.
 We're in the "did you get the picture and is it decent" realm here.)
-The Olympus is also stabilized (via the sensor), while the Sony is not, which may mean that you can use slower shutter speeds (but not if there's subject motion).
+The Olympus is also stabilized (via the sensor), while most Sonys are not, which may mean that you can use slower shutter speeds (but not if there's subject motion).

 That said, I've been shooting with m4/3 cameras for over two years now.
 From the beginning, I've found them functional, useful, and capable of all the image quality I need for many types of photography.
 With the right lens set, I'm not particularly afraid of low light.
 For my landscape work, I often use stitching techniques for large prints anyway, so I end up with a smaller, simpler system that I can carry further into the backcountry.
-Here's an example of one such stitched image (taken with an E-P2):
+Here's an example of one such stitched image that prints nicely at over 36” wide (taken with an Olympus E-P2):

-During those two years, I've posted a lot of shots without referencing what camera they came from.
+During the time I’ve been shooting mirrorless, I've posted a lot of shots without referencing what camera they came from.
 People weren't saying "oh, that must have been from one of those small cameras you've been using" or "that must be from you high-end DSLR."
 In the end, cameras are just tools.
 You learn how to optimize your use of the tool and you go out and create.

 This is not to say there aren't limits.
 The m4/3 cameras, in particular, just don't cut it for me to perform star work (astrophotography).
 Nor are they always the right choice for me when I do wildlife work (I shoot an awful lot before dawn and after sunset, and with big lenses).
 But I use these small cameras for a lot of shooting these days, more than most people might have imagined.